 Nope, I am not a disgruntled student.
 I did GREAT at that placement.
-I was offered a job and given raving reviews from my placement teachers, including that ABA therapist.
+I was offered a job and given raving reviews from my placement teachers, including that ABA therapist/student.

 “That’s 1 ABA student, not an entire field of therapy.”

 Nope!
-Many classmates and colleagues had the same placement with different placement teachers and therapists, we all walked away saying we felt traumatized.
+Many classmates and colleagues had the same placement with different placement teachers and therapists, many of us walked away saying we felt traumatized.